-The deadline for Founder Institute portfolio Alumni to apply to join the next Funding Lab program cohort in Q1 2023 is December 18th—get your applications in now.
-Funding Lab is a dedicated 3-month post-program exclusively for Founder Institute alumni, designed to help accelerate the close of their first institutional fundraising round.
+The deadline for Founder Institute portfolio Alumni to apply to join the next Funding Lab program cohort in Q2 2023 is March 12th—get your applications in now.
+Funding Lab is a dedicated 10 week post-program exclusively for Founder Institute alumni, designed to help accelerate the close of their first institutional fundraising round.

-The program is similar to the Founder Institute core accelerator, and requires a similar level of intensity—FI Managing Director of Startup Portfolio Success Jeremy Geiger leads the program, and there is no additional cost to Alumni.
+The program is similar to the Founder Institute core accelerator, and requires a similar level of intensity—there is no additional cost to Alumni to participate.

 Founder Institute’s dedicated Alumni Success team works closely with our portfolio companies across the globe to help 100+ startups raise funding from angel investors each year, via the flagship Funding Lab program.